Over the past decade, coconut oil has skyrocketed in popularity as the negative myths surrounding saturated fat subside.

-However, there’s a particular type of oil on the shelves you may not know about: fractionated coconut oil.
+However, there’s a particular type of cooking oil on the shelves that you may not know about: fractionated coconut oil.

 This article looks into precisely what fractionated coconut oil is, how it compares to regular coconut oil, and whether it’s good or bad for you.

 What is Fractionated Coconut Oil?

 Firstly, alongside red palm oil and palm kernel oil, coconut oil is one of the three popular tropical oils.
 It grows in the Americas, Africa, and certain parts of South and South-East Asia.

 However, there are many different types of coconut oil, and several of these are known as fractionated coconut oil.

 Generally speaking, fractionated coconut oils remove most of the long-chain fatty acids (LCFAs) through a process called “fractionation.”

 As a result, they predominantly consist of medium-chain fatty acids (MCFAs).

 We can find three types of fractionated coconut oil;